yonis-savary/sharp-php/Docs/security/auth.md

 }
 ```

-- `model` is the full namespace to your mode class
+- `model` is the full namespace to your model class
 - `login-field` is the name of the unique field in your model
 - `password-field` is the name of the field where your password hash is stored
 - `salt-field` (optionnal, can be `null`) is the name of the field where your password salt is stored